 The CUYC Committee therefore voted in October 2012 to buy "Puffin", a 1996 Beneteau First 300.

 Going hand-in-hand with this second yacht was the idea to retain a full-time club instructor and "boatman" to look after the maintenance of both Kestrel and Puffin.
-Chris Hawkesford, a previous Commodore of CUYC and now an experienced Yachtmaster Instructor, will take on this role in the first year of ownership of Puffin.
-It is hoped this will prove the business model of having our own instructor, supported by the income from trip fees from Puffin, and able to look after the two yachts when not instructing.
-All this whilst still offering training trips at the same prices as current Kestrel cruising trips!
+Chris Hawkesford, a previous Commodore of CUYC and an experienced Yachtmaster Instructor, took on this role in the first year of ownership of Puffin.
+In 2019, however, with Chris having moved on, the club sold Puffin and reverted to just managing the one yacht: Skylark.

 And we still hire/charter yachts...
-Even with our own two club yachts, there is still enough demand and interest from club skippers that we hire other yachts either for racing, or to go to new places that we can't easily get our yachts to such as the Mediterranean and Wales...
+Even with our own club yacht, there is still enough demand and interest from club skippers that we hire other yachts either for racing, or to go to new places that we can't easily get our yachts to such as the Mediterranean and Wales...